-- 5.58 Rejection of all Bids/Proposals is justified (for contracts subject to prior review, with the Bank's no-objection), when: - a. effective competition is lacking; - b. all Bids or Proposals are not substantially responsive to the requirements of the Procurement Documents; - c. the Bids'/Proposals' prices are substantially higher than the updated cost estimate or available budget; or - d. none of the technical Proposals meets the minimum technical qualifying score. - 5.59 Lack of competition shall not be determined solely on the basis of the number of Bidders/Proposers.
-Even when only one Bid/Proposal is submitted, the process may be considered valid, if: - a. the procurement was satisfactorily advertised; - b. the qualification criteria were not unduly restrictive; and - c. prices are reasonable in comparison to market values. - 5.60 If the Borrower rejects all Bids/Proposals, the Borrower shall review the causes justifying the rejection of all Bids/Proposals and make appropriate revisions to the PPSD, and request for bids/request for proposals document before requesting new Bids/Proposals. - 5.61 The Borrower shall not reject all Bids/Proposals and invite new Bids/Proposals using the same request for bids/request for proposals document solely to obtain lower prices.
+- 5.58 Rejection of all Bids/Proposals is justified (for contracts subject to prior review, with the Bank's noobjection), when: - a. effective competition is lacking; - b. all Bids or Proposals are not substantially responsive to the requirements of the Procurement Documents; - c. the Bids'/Proposals' prices are substantially higher than the updated cost estimate or available budget; or - d. none of the technical Proposals meets the minimum technical qualifying score. - 5.59 Lack of competition shall not be determined solely on the basis of the number of Bidders/Proposers.
+Even when only one Bid/Proposal is submitted, the process may be considered valid, if:

+- a. the procurement was satisfactorily advertised; - b. the qualification criteria were not unduly restrictive; and - c. prices are reasonable in comparison to market values. - 5.60 If the Borrower rejects all Bids/Proposals, the Borrower shall review the causes justifying the rejection of all Bids/Proposals and make appropriate revisions to the PPSD, and Request for Bids/Request for Proposals document before requesting new Bids/Proposals. - 5.61 The Borrower shall not reject all Bids/Proposals and invite new Bids/Proposals using the same Request for Bids/Request for Proposals document solely to obtain lower prices.
 If the Most Advantageous Bid/Proposal exceeds the Borrower's updated cost estimates by a substantial margin, the Borrower shall analyze the causes for the discrepancy and consider requesting new Bids/Proposals.
-Alternatively, the Borrower may negotiate with the Bidder/Proposer with the Most Advantageous Bid/Proposal to try to obtain a satisfactory contract through a reduction in the scope and/or a reallocation of risk and responsibilities that can be reflected in a reduced contract price.
+Alternatively, the Borrower may negotiate with the Bidder/Proposer with the Most Advantageous Bid/Proposal to try to obtain a satisfactory contract through a reduction in the scope and/or a reallocation of rights, obligations, risks and/or liabilities that can be reflected in a reduced contract price.
 However, a substantial reduction in the scope or a modification to the contract documents may require rebidding.

-- 5.62 Rejection of all Proposals is justified (for contracts subject to prior review, with the Bank's no-objection), if: - a. all Proposals fail to respond to important aspects of the TOR; or present major deficiencies in complying with the TOR;

-- b. all Proposals fail to achieve the minimum technical score; or - c. the offered price of the successful Proposal is substantially higher than the available budget or a recently updated cost estimate. - 5.63 In Paragraph 5.62 c., rather than re-inviting Proposals, the Borrower, in consultation with the Bank, should investigate the possibility of increasing the budget or scaling down the scope of services with the Consultant.
+- 5.62 Rejection of all Proposals is justified (for contracts subject to prior review, with the Bank's noobjection), if: - a. all Proposals fail to respond to important aspects of the TOR; or present major deficiencies in complying with the TOR; - b. all Proposals fail to achieve the minimum technical score; or - c. the offered price of the successful Proposal is substantially higher than the available budget or a recently updated cost estimate. - In Paragraph 5.62 c., rather than re-inviting Proposals, the Borrower, in consultation with the Bank, should investigate the possibility of increasing the budget or scaling down the scope of services with the Consultant.
 However, any substantial reduction in the scope of services requires a re-invitation.
-If cost is a factor in the evaluation of a time-based contract, the number of person-months proposed by the Consultant may be negotiated, provided that a change does not compromise quality or adversely affect the assignment.
+If cost is a factor in the evaluation of a time-based contract, the number of personmonths proposed by the Consultant may be negotiated, provided that a change does not compromise quality or adversely affect the assignment.